nhsconnect/gpconnect/pages/overview/overview_clinical_system_supplier.md

 pathways: [provider]
 ---

-As a GP {% include tooltip.html type="Clinical system supplier" %} (or provider), you want to use GP Connect to develop a way of allowing other systems to access GP data on your system for direct patient care.
+<p>As a GP {% include tooltip.html type="clinical system supplier" %} (or provider), you want to use GP Connect to develop a way of allowing other systems to access GP data on your system for direct patient care.</p>

 - read about the GP Connect [priority capabilities](overview_priority_capabilities.html).
 - look through the design decisions made so far in relation to each capability pack ([Foundations](foundations_design.html), [Access Record HTML](accessrecord.html), [Access Record Structured](accessrecord_structured_design.html) and [Appointment Management](appointments_design.html) and get involved: